OHRRPGCE stable release Callipygous+1 - Monday June 6th 2016 at 9:31 PM

 RPG Release Categories:

 In 2010 every entry was lumped into the same category and judged under the same conditions regardless of originality versus the rereleased.
 In 2012 they were divided into three categories: Original, Rereleased, and OHR Legends.
-This year, due to popular demand, I will be combining the Original and Rereleased categories together again, with one small change.
+In 2014, they were separate categories, but shared the same vote.
+We will be continuing this trend in 2016.

 Original and Rereleased Games:

-Original games are the games that have never been publicly released prior to June 1, 2014.
+Original games are the games that have never been publicly released prior to March 1, 2016.
 These are the easiest to judge since the ground is fresh.
-We had eight original entries in 2010, including the Game of the Year winner, Motrya, and 13 in 2012.
+We had eight original entries in 2010, including the Game of the Year winner, Motrya, 13 in 2012, and nine in 2014.

 Note: These games just need to come with a Coke and a smile.

-Rereleased games have been unleashed on the community before June 1, 2014, and are making a second life appearance in the Heart of the OHR Contest.
-Any original game that was released for the 2010 or 2012 contest will automatically default to this category if reentered for 2014.
-In 2010 we had four rereleased games and in 2012, we had three.
+Rereleased games have been unleashed on the community before March 1, 2016, and are making a second life appearance in the Heart of the OHR Contest.
+Any original game that was released for the 2010, 2012, or 2014 contests will automatically default to this category if reentered for 2016.
+In 2010, we had four rereleased games; in 2012, we had three.
+In 2014, we had one.

-This special category is reserved for the games that have been submitted as rereleases in previous Heart of the OHR contests and resubmitted this year as "honorary" contestants.
-There are six games eligible for Level 1 Legend status and one (Vikings of Midgard) eligible for Level 2 Legend status.
-These games will receive only one prize.
+This special category is reserved for the games that have been submitted as rereleases in previous Heart of the OHR contests and resubmitted this year as “legendary” contestants.
+There are nine games eligible for Level 1 Legend status and two (Vikings of Midgard and Okedoke) eligible for Level 2 Legend status.
+In addition to a potential win, these games also get a “level badge.”

 Unlike traditional contests, “Heart of the OHR” will not require a start time or an end time per se.
 Rather, this will adopt the “release window” technique made popular with Game-a-thon, in that any RPG released within the window is eligible (provided it meets the above standards).

-Window begins June 1st and ends November 30th.
+Window begins March 1st and ends July 31sh.

-New to 2014: I will allow a two-week grace period for bug-fixing (Note: this grace period is not reserved for adding new content).
-Entries must be ready for voting by December 14th.
+I will allow a two-week grace period for bug-fixing (Note: this grace period is not reserved for adding new content, unless that new content is required to fix a bug or to tie a loose thread).
+Entries must be ready for voting by August 15th.

 All deadlines will expire at 6am EST the following day.